spectrum-finance/spectrum/docs/OnChainSettlement.md

    it while maintaining proofs of its construction.
 The verifier also starts from an empty structure and is given a proof, which is then used to construct data structure.
 Then a digest is computed and checked for equality with $D$.

-   The hash value of the root of a Merkle tree formed by taking the above list of effects as leaf nodes.
-Note that we must define a partial order on these effects to enable proper verification (see appendix A).

 ### Report notarization